skip to main content

 • ELO-P is offered at Westfield, Westmore Oaks, Bridgeway Island, Southport, Stonegate, Riverbank, and Elkhorn.

-WUSD Expanded Learning Opportunities Program (ELO-P) Open Enrollment for 2023-2024 School year
+Expanded Learning Opportunities Program (ELO-P) Plan

 The goal of the ELO-P grant is to provide a safe, engaging environment to motivate and inspire students learning.